 - Add toppings and garnish as you please.

-This Wild Garlic Hummus is best served with a drizzle of olive oil and toppings of your choice as well as grilled flatbread or pita bread and grilled halloumi and olives.
+This Wild Garlic Hummus is best served with a drizzle of high-quality olive oil and toppings of your choice.
+Serve grilled flatbread or pita bread, grilled halloumi (a semi-hard, unripened cheese made from a mixture of goat's and sheep's milk, and sometimes also cow's milk, with a high melting point that can be fried or grilled) and assorted olives alongside.